Welcome to today's edition of the Rush 24-7 podcast.

 The American people deserve accountability and transparency.

-You know, Vice President Joe Biden, he's a he is a yuck a minute.
+You know, Vice President Joe Biden, he is a yuck-a-minute.

 What a guy.

-Let's keep the guy around to monitor the recovery and maybe hope that he does better than he has done in foreign affairs where he's been wrong on every single major foreign policy issues since he came to the Congress in 1972.
+Let's keep the guy around to monitor the recovery and maybe hope that he does better than he has done in Foreign Affairs, where he's been wrong on every single major foreign policy issue since he came to the Congress in 1972.

 Back after this break.

-Yes, we've received a report from the secret conclave that uh Russia is hosting that uh the agenda is being moved on quickly.
+Yes, we've received a report from the secret conclave that Rush is hosting that the agenda is being moved on quickly.

 Remember, the number to call is 1-800-282-2882.